Sba121/basketball_analytics/README.md

 **KembaWalker'sShotChartIn2019-20** - This study shows Kemba Walker's shot chart in 2019-20 Regular Season & 2019-20 Playoffs.

 ** Source for shot charts: http://savvastjortjoglou.com/nba-shot-sharts.html

+**League_Leaders_2020-2021** - I have a team in Yahoo Fantasy Basketball and this is one of the files I've been tracking the players' performance.